Early Music and Boys

 The English Reformation

-If we are to examine the role of boys in the music of the renaissance and the baroque, then it is vital that we appreciate the significance of the English reformation and its consequences for boys' singing.
-Before the Reformation, up until about 1540, there were two boys' parts.
-The more common one was the medius or meane, but in England there was also a higher part called the triplex or treble.
+If we are to explore this possibility, then it is vital that we appreciate the significance of the English reformation and its consequences for boys' singing.
+Before the Reformation, up until about 1540, the more common medius or meane existed in England alongside the rarer and higher part called the triplex or treble.
 Both of these vocal parts vanished with the 1549 Act of Uniformity and the first Cranmer prayer book.
 After some turmoil when there was little if any singing by boys, the meane part, though not treble, returned.
 The post-Reformation meane part however differed in a fundamental way to the pre-Reformation meane.
 Of more limited range, it did not go below our modern middle C - a fact that we shall see on these pages is absolutely fundamental to using boys in historically informed performance, and to learning more about historically informed performance through the use of boys.
 Read the Curious Case of Thomas Weelkes's Fourth Evening Service.

 Edward VI 1537 -1553